-- Placement of residents with possible or confirmed COVID-19 in a dedicated ZONE with dedicated staffing (where staffing levels permit) to facilitate care and minimise further spread is known as cohorting.
-As the lay-out for each RCF will differ, the zoned area can be a floor, a wing or a separate annex.
-In these zoned areas, heighten infection prevention and control measures are critical. - Cohorting includes patients who are placed in single rooms close together, or in multioccupancy areas within the building or section of a ward/unit. - Where possible, residents with probable or confirmed COVID-19 should be isolated in single rooms with en-suite facilities.
-If there are multiple residents, these single rooms should be located in close proximity to one another in one zone for example on a particular floor or area within the facility. - Where single room capacity is exceeded and it is necessary to cohort residents in a multi-occupancy room; - o Only Residents with a diagnosis of COVID-19 can be cohorted together;
+- Placement of residents with possible or confirmed COVID-19 in a designated zone, with designated staffing (where staffing levels permit) to facilitate care and minimise further spread is known as cohorting.
+As the lay-out for each RCF will differ, the zoned area might be a floor, a wing or a separate annex.
+In these zoned areas, heighten infection prevention and control measures are critical - Cohorting includes residents who are placed in single rooms close together, or in multioccupancy areas within the building or section of a ward/unit - Where possible, residents with probable or confirmed COVID-19 should be isolated in single rooms with en-suite facilities.
+If there are multiple residents, these single rooms should be located in close proximity to one another in one zone, for example on a particular floor or area within the facility - Where single room capacity is exceeded and it is necessary to cohort residents in a multi-occupancy room:

-- Residents with probable COVID-19 should not be cohorted with those who are confirmed positive; - The risk of cohorting probable cases in multi-occupancy areas is much greater than that of cohorting confirmed positive residents together, as the suspect cohort is likely to include residents with and without COVID-19; - Where residents are cohorted in multi-occupancy rooms every effort should be made to minimise cross-transmission risk: - Maintain as much physical distance as possible between beds; if possible reduce the number of residents/beds in the area to facilitate social distancing. - Use privacy curtains if available between the beds to minimise opportunities for close contact. - There should be clear signage indicating that the area is a designated zone to alert staff of cohorting location in the RCF.
-It may have multi-occupancy rooms or a series of single rooms. - A designated cohort area should ideally be separated from non-cohort areas by closed doors. - Minimise unnecessary movement of staff in cohort areas and ensure that the number of staff entering the cohort area is kept to a minimum. - Staff working in cohort areas should not be assigned to work in non-COVID-19 areas. - In so far as is possible, the area should not be used as a thoroughfare by other residents, visitors or staff, including residents being transferred, staff going for meal breaks, and staff entering and exiting the building.
+- Only residents with a confirmed diagnosis of COVID-19 can be cohorted together; - Residents with suspected COVID-19 should not be cohorted with those who are confirmed positive; - The risk of cohorting suspected cases in multi-occupancy areas is much greater than that of cohorting confirmed positive residents together, as the suspected cohort is likely to include residents with and without COVID-19; - Where residents are cohorted in multi-occupancy rooms, every effort should be made to minimise cross-transmission risk: - Maintain as much physical distance as possible between beds; if possible reduce the number of residents/beds in the area to facilitate social distancing - Close privacy curtains if available between the beds to minimise opportunities for close contact - There should be clear signage indicating that the area is a designated zone to alert staff about cohorting location in the RCF.
+A zone may have multi-occupancy rooms or a series of single rooms - A designated cohort area should ideally be separated from non-cohort areas by closed doors - Minimise unnecessary movement of staff in cohort areas and ensure that the number of staff entering the cohort area is kept to a minimum - Staff working in cohort areas should not be assigned to work in non-COVID-19 areas - In so far as is possible, the cohort area should not be used as a thoroughfare by other residents, visitors or staff, including residents being transferred, staff going for meal breaks and staff entering and exiting the building